• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth. Gum recession exposes more of the dentition.

 Foreign objects

-Ill-fitting dentures can irritate the gums and cause recession as well.
-The same goes for any foreign objects in the mouth like lip and tongue piercings.
+Ill-fitting dentures can irritate the gums and cause gum recession.
+The same goes for any foreign objects in the mouth, like lip and tongue piercings.
 However, when it comes to piercings, there is no difference if they fit well.
-Just their presence can cause gum recession.
+Their presence can cause gum recession.

 How to fix receding gums?

-Treatment for receding gums depends on the stage of progression of the issue.
+Treatment for receding gums depends on the stage of progression.
 It can be diagnosed during dental exams.
 The dentist uses a probe to measure your gum pockets.
-The National Institute of Dental and Craniofacial Research states that those should range between 1 and 3 mm.
+The National Institute of Dental and Craniofacial Research states that these should range between 1 and 3 mm.
 Any larger pocket size indicates a problem.

-This can also be performed by a dental nurse or hygienist before a prophy.
-The process of receding gums takes a long time, but it’s still best to catch it early on.
-Don’t neglect regular visits to the dental office.
+A dental nurse or hygienist can also perform this before a prophy.
+The process of receding gums takes a long time, but it is still best to catch it early on.
+Do not neglect regular visits to the dental office.
 Your dentist may also refer you to a periodontist.

 Scaling and root planing